Martin Schulze Wessel: Life and work

 As Chair for the History of Eastern and South-Eastern Europe, Schulze Wessel has created several research structures.
-From 2010 to 2019, he was spokesperson for the International Research Training Group “Religious Cultures in 19th and 20th Century Europe”, which is hosted by Ludwig Maximilian University of Munich, Charles University of Prague, Adam Mickiewicz University in Poznań, and Masaryk University in Brno, and supported by the German Research Foundation (DFG) and the Czech national funding institution Grantová Agentura.
+From 2010 to 2019, he was spokesperson for the International Research Training Group “Religious Cultures in 19th and 20th Century Europe”, which is hosted by LMU Munich, Charles University in Prague, Adam Mickiewicz University in Poznań, and Masaryk University in Brno, and supported by the German Research Foundation (DFG) and the Czech national funding institution Grantová Agentura.
 Together with Ulf Brunnbauer, he is the spokesperson for the Graduate School for East and Southeast European Studies, which was established at LMU Munich and the University of Regensburg in December 2012 as part of the German federal and state governments’ Excellence Initiative and was funded by the DFG until 2019.
-Together with Andreas Wirsching and Kiran Klaus Patel, he founded the DFG-funded research group "Universalism and Particularism in Contemporary European History" in 2022, which regularly invites international researchers from the social sciences, cultural studies and history to LMU.
-Together with Yaroslav Hrytsak and funded by the German Federal Ministry of Education and Research, he founded a core of excellence, an inter-university centre between LMU Munich and the Catholic University of Lviv for research into the history of Ukraine in the 20th century.
+Together with Andreas Wirsching and Kiran Klaus Patel, he founded the DFG-funded research group "Universalism and Particularism in Contemporary European History" in 2022, which regularly invites international researchers from the social sciences, cultural studies and history to LMU Munich.
+Together with Yaroslav Hrytsak and funded by the German Federal Ministry of Education and Research, he founded a core of excellence, an inter-university centre between LMU Munich and the Ukrainian Catholic University in Lviv for research into the history of Ukraine in the 20th century.

 He is editor of the journals Bohemia and Jahrbücher für Geschichte Osteuropas, as well as co-editor of Geschichte und Gesellschaft.

 From 2012 to 2016, he was Chairman of the Association of German Historians and thus responsible for organising the Historians’ Congresses in Göttingen (2014) and Hamburg (2016).
 From 2017 to 2019, he was Chairman of the Board of Trustees of the Historisches Kolleg in Munich.
 Since 2023, he has been Chairman of the Academic Advisory Board "Challenges and Opportunities of Academic Cooperation with Post-Soviet States" of the German Academic Exchange Service (DAAD), which formulates recommendations for the reorganisation of German academic relations with Eastern Europe and Central Asia.